-Forcing chromosomes into loops may switch off sickle cell diseaseAugust 14th, 2014 in Medical research /
+Forcing chromosomes into loops may switch off sickle cell diseaseAugust 14, 2014 in Medicine & Health / Medical research

 Scientists have altered key biological events in red blood cells, causing the cells to produce a form of hemoglobin normally absent after the newborn period.
 Because this hemoglobin is not affected by the inherited gene mutation that causes sickle cell disease, the cell culture findings may give rise to a new therapy for the debilitating blood disorder.